basharovi/basharovi/README.md

 ## Bashar Ovi

-> Jr. Software Engineer [Perky Rabbit](https://www.perkyrabbit.com) <br/>
+> Jr. Software Engineer [Save the children in Bangladesh](https://bangladesh.savethechildren.net) <br/>

 [![LinkedIn Connect](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=212121&logo=linkedin&logoColor=ffffff)](https://www.linkedin.com/in/basharovi)   [![Insta Follow](https://img.shields.io/badge/%20-Follow-black?color=14171A&labelColor=d81b60&logo=instagram&logoColor=ffffff)](https://www.instagram.com/bashar_ovi)   [![Facebook Follow](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=1976d2&logo=facebook&logoColor=ffffff)](https://www.facebook.com/basharovi.net)

-This is Bashar Ovi, a passionate .Net developer.
-He always love to keep his code clean and readable.
-Whenever, He learns something new, he tries to implement them in his projects.
-He loves to code through the language, C#.
+This is Bashar Ovi, a passionate software engineer who loves to code through the language, C#.
 But He has the ability to adapt to any technology with Self-learning and hard-working.
+Because he is a learner with fast learning skills and has lots of patience in learning new things.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------